 You know you’ll need to pay for healthcare in retirement.
 But you might not realize how high that expense will be.

-“When I tell clients in their 40s that basic healthcare costs in retirement are currently more than $250,000, they about fall out of their chair,” said Brandon Hayes, a certified financial planner with oXYGen Financial in Atlanta.
+“When I tell clients in their 40s that basic healthcare costs in retirement are currently more than $250,000, they about fall out of their chair,” said Brandon Hayes, a managing director and private CFO at oXYGen Financial in Atlanta.
 In fact, retirees can expect to spend even more than that.
-Fidelity Investments estimates that a 65-year-old couple retiring in 2019 would need $285,000 to cover medical expenses in retirement.
+Fidelity Investments estimates that a 65-year-old couple retiring in 2022 would need $315,000 to cover medical expenses in retirement.

 What To Do